Funmilayo-Aina/Women-Techster-Data-Science-Fellowship/README.md

 # Women-Techster-Data-Science-Fellowship
-This repository is compilations of some of my works and projects done during my Journey as a Women Techsters Fellow(Data Science and Artificial Intelligence Eng Track)
+This repository contain the compilations of some of my works and projects done during my journey as a Women Techsters Fellow(Data Science and Artificial Intelligence Eng Track)